-- A. As part of the annual revision process of the Council Rules of Procedure, the city attorney, city manager, and city clerk collaborate to ensure that previously-included information is periodically evaluated. - B. At its February 12, 2013 and April 9, 2013 meetings, the city council approved changes to be included in the final adopted rules. - C. The preferred practice, to ensure a clean legislative history, is to adopt new Council Rules of Procedure in their entirety for any changes. - D. The most recent Council Rules of Procedure were adopted by Resolution No. 2012-010 on January 10, 2012. - E. These Council Rules of Procedure comply with state law and city charter requirements, while providing clear direction to the mayor, council, staff, and the public in the procedures of the city's legislative bodies.
+- A. As part of the annual revision process of the Council Rules of Procedure, the city attorney, city manager, and city clerk collaborate to ensure that previously-included information is periodically evaluated. - B. The preferred practice, to ensure a clean legislative history, is to adopt new Council Rules of Procedure in their entirety for any changes. - C. The most recent Council Rules of Procedure were adopted by Resolution No. 2013-0117 on April 2, 2013. - D. These Council Rules of Procedure comply with state law and city charter requirements, while providing clear direction to the mayor, council, staff, and the public in the procedures of the city's legislative bodies.